 Once the project is completed, visitors to the Mariposa Grove will notice:

-The grove will re-open in fall 2017 for visitors to explore.
 Not to worry, you can still view giant sequoia trees at: Tuolumne Grove, Merced Grove, Giant Grove, Giant Forest and North and South Calaveras Groves.

 Take a Virtual Tour: